Node Setup

 MONIKER="<your-node-name>"

-<your-node-name> with a unique name that identifies your node on the network.Download Genesis
+<your-node-name> with a unique name that identifies your node on the network explorer.Download Genesis

 Download the genesis file from the networks repository: